Re-opening for applications.

-In 2019, USQ will offer one Australian Institute of Mine Surveyors (AIMS) Bursary.
+In 2022, USQ will offer one Australian Institute of Mine Surveyors (AIMS) Bursary to support a student commencing their studies in Spatial Science (Surveying).

 Mine surveying is a specialist area of surveying involving the measurement, representation and management of data associated with a mining operation.